Maschinen-Mensch/parse-server-gaming-auth/readme.md

-Authentication modules for parse-server for Steam (more platforms coming soon) See https://docs.parseplatform.org/parse-server/guide/#custom-authentication for more information
+Authentication modules for parse-server for Steam (more platforms coming soon).

+See https://docs.parseplatform.org/parse-server/guide/#custom-authentication for more information

 # Installation